 Silver Mountain near Kellogg

 Our first stop on our North Idaho road trip was the former mining town of Kellogg.
 We didn’t have any expectations for Kellogg or Silver Mountain.
 Honestly, we had never heard of either, but after two epic days here we fell in love.
+Our days at Silver will fondly go down as some of our best days snowboarding.

 Kellogg itself is a quiet town nestled in the Bitterroot mountains of the Idaho Panhandle.
 From the highway you wouldn’t think much of the community.
 It is a small place with a rich history of mining and logging, home to the Sunshine Mine accident in the early 70’s.
 Now, it is an attractive place for outdoor lovers as the region is filled with opportunities to hike, mountain bike, fish, kayak, hunt, ski, and off-road at a fraction of the cost of the mainstream outdoor meccas in the U.S.